Saturday, September 14, 2024

 Appreciation Deficit Syndrome

 It might surprise you to know (but shouldn't) that I don't have a YouTube channel.
 So uninterested in having a channel am I that the only reason I know this is because it has thwarted me in the past when I have been most tempted to write a comment on a video.
 My YouTube experience is that of an addict.
 Most videos I quietly watch (frequently double speed if it's not music) and move on.
 But every now and then, something moves or irritates or arouses me in a way that compels me to want to express myself, but merely attempting to like or dislike a comment on a video, let alone compose one, is something that requires a channel, which (for those of you not paying attention) I do not have.
 As fiery as my passions can be, they have never been too fiery to perform the quid of creating a channel for the quo of commenting on or liking or hating a comment on a video.
 But YouTube comments have a hold on the part of my soul that is YouTube addict.
 In my daily YouTube excursions, I often find myself trying to get into the head of a person who having viewed the video I just watched is compelled to lift their fingers from their laps to record for the benefit of strangers for all time whatever flits through their brains.
 I'm already ascribing more to the person than I could possibly know.
-For all I know DaveinDubuque69 had been stewing about the video for a week before finally carving out the slice of time required to type: "This is everything."
+For all I know DaveinDubuque69 had been stewing about the video for a week before finally carving out the slice of time required to type: "I can't even."

 In defense of the proposition that the YouTube commentariat might not be collectively constructing the finest of human thought, has it escaped your attention that there is a sameness to the preponderance of comments?
 Given the predictability of so much of YouTube commentary, I've begun to suspect that it's a case of Pavlovian classical conditioning-- the stimulus is the moving image with sound, the response a limited number of stereotyped phrases: "First."
 "Who's watching this in 2024?"
+"This is everything."
 "I am so here for this.".
 "Gentlemen of taste, we meet again."
 "Everything was so much better then."
 I've noticed in the past year or two a couple of new categories.
 The first seems to be provoked by vintage performance of female artists.
 "Not a tattoo or a purple hair on her."
 And the ubiquitous "Underrated!"

 For a while I've been logging every time I've come across "Underrated" by itself or in a phrase (usually "This is so underrated!" or "Criminally underrated!") in a YouTube comment.
 In the past month I've seen the word used to describe the following (these are just the videos where I encountered the phrase spontaneously or where I remembered to check the comments):